Semih-H/IBM-HR-Attrition-Analysis/README.md

 The standard attrition rate formula is: number of employees who left divided by the average number of employees.
 However, for the IBM HR Analytics dataset, which is usually a static snapshot that includes employees who left during a specific period, the simplified formula is commonly used and generally acceptable.
 This is because the total dataset size serves as the baseline for measuring attrition.

-**Rationale**: This metric allows for a direct comparison of attrition likelihood across different employee segments.
+**Basis**: This metric allows for a direct comparison of attrition likelihood across different employee segments.

 <br>